runquest/eureka/_study/nlp/neurological level.md

 Neurological levels all connect to each other and all influence each other.

-Neuroological levels separate the deed from the person. **You are not your behaviour.**
+Neurological levels separate the deed from the person. **You are not your behaviour.**

 Useful for outcome setting.
 *You can specify your outcomes by:*